MiriamSchirmer/Intro-to-NER/README.md

 ## 🗂️ Data

 As a real-world use case, we analyze onlinen posts from an **Incel (Involuntary Celibates)** dataset (see corresponding [paper](https://www.frontiersin.org/journals/social-psychology/articles/10.3389/frsps.2024.1383152/full)) that you can find in this file: `incel_comments.csv`.
-This dataset helps demonstrate how spaCy can be adapted to detect *nonstandard language*, emerging online language and community specific slang.
+This dataset helps demonstrate how spaCy can be adapted to detect *nonstandard language*, i.e., emerging online language and community specific slang.
 Content warning: Incel terminology often contains misogynistic expressions and may reference sexual or gender-based violence.